bahgat-ahmed/Part-of-Speech-Tagging-with-Hidden-Markov-Models-/readme.md

 The notebook already contains some code to get me started.
 I have only needed to add some new functionality in the areas indicated to complete the project; I did not need to modify the included code beyond what is requested.
 Sections that begin with **'IMPLEMENTATION'** in the header indicate that I must provide code in the block that follows.
 Instructions was provided for me for each section, and the specifics of the implementation are marked in the code block with a `'TODO'` statement.

-The following is exactly what was provided to me in the **read me** section of this project.

 ## The Road Ahead

 The section on Step 4 includes references & resources you can use to further explore HMM taggers.